Harvest Your Own Happiness: A Simple Guide to Cutting Flowers at Home

 How do I cut flowers for arrangements?

-How to Cut Flowers So They Keep Blooming
+How to Cut Flowers So the Plants Keep Growing

 For many flowers, cutting encourages even more blooms to grow.
 All the more reason to get out those shears and start cutting.